unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/UTS3_Manual_en.md

 <img width = "400" src="../images/0801-12_07.png?raw=true">

-# UTS2 Setting Menu：UTS2 Custom Inspector
+# Unity Toon Shader Setting Menu：Unity Toon Shader Custom Inspector

-From here, you will know the function of the user interface **UTS 2 custom inspector** which sets each function of UTS2.
+From here, you will know the function of the user interface **Unity Toon Shader custom inspector** which sets each function of Unity Toon Shader.

 <img width = "400" src="../images/UTS2UI_Standard.png?raw=true">

-UTS2 Custom Inspector can switch to the conventional property list type inspector by clicking the `Show All Properties` button.
+Unity Toon Shader Custom Inspector can switch to the conventional property list type inspector by clicking the `Show All Properties` button.

 <img width = "400" src="../images/UTS2UI_AllProperties.png?raw=true">

-Function description of the property list type is [here](./UTS2_Props_en.md).
+Function description of the property list type is [here](./UTS3_Props_en.md).
 You can restore the UI style of Inspector with the `Change CustomUI` button.

 ---
-## 1. “Basic Shader Settings” Menu for UTS2
+## 1. “Basic Shader Settings” Menu for Unity Toon Shader
 <img width = "500" src="../images/UTS2UI_01_00.png?raw=true">

-In this menu, in addition to performing the basic setting of UTS2, you can specify reference number of stencil buffer, set culling method, and specify what kind of mask is set for each clipping shader.
+In this menu, in addition to performing the basic setting of Unity Toon Shader, you can specify reference number of stencil buffer, set culling method, and specify what kind of mask is set for each clipping shader.

 **※ Hint: The culling formula applies to every shader, but stencil and clipping settings only apply to shaders which use those settings.**